hailex42/configure-ad/README.md

 <p>
 <h3>Setting Up a Domain Controller in Azure</h3>

 To set up a Domain Controller in Azure, create a Resource Group, then set up a Virtual Network and Subnet.
 Deploy a Windows Server 2022 VM (DC-1) with a static Private IP, disable the Windows Firewall, and configure it as a Domain Controller.
 Next, create a Windows 10 Client VM (Client-1), attach it to the same Virtual Network, and configure its DNS settings to point to DC-1’s Private IP.
 Restart Client-1, verify connectivity by pinging DC-1, and confirm DNS settings with ipconfig /all in PowerShell.
 These steps establish the foundation for further Active Directory configurations in Azure.

 </p>
 <br />

 ![image](https://github.com/user-attachments/assets/9a8a322b-5d82-4e03-a313-25b8152bbe45)
+<h3>Part 1: Setting Up Active Directory</h3>
 <p>
-Part 1: Setting Up Active Directory
 Install Active Directory
 Log into DC-1 and install Active Directory Domain Services.
 Promote DC-1 to a Domain Controller, creating a new forest (e.g., mydomain.com).